openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

   ![2023022793003(1)](figures/2023022793003(1).jpg)

 - Drawing offscreen onto a canvas is a process where content to draw onto the canvas is first drawn in the buffer, and then converted into a picture, and finally the picture is drawn on the canvas.
 This process increases the drawing efficiency.
-The process is as follows:
+Specifically, the implementation is as follows:
   1. Use the **transferToImageBitmap** API to create an **ImageBitmap** object for the image that is recently rendered off the screen canvas.
-  2. Use the **transferFromImageBitmap** API of the **CanvasRenderingContext2D** object to display the given **ImageBitmap** object.
+  2. Use the **transferFromImageBitmap** API of the **CanvasRenderingContext2D** object to display the created **ImageBitmap** object.

     For details, see [OffscreenCanvasRenderingContext2D](../reference/arkui-ts/ts-offscreencanvasrenderingcontext2d.md).